ScorpionResponse/pelican_blog/content/posts/2017-01-31-trump_feeling.md

 longer free.
 I am in danger.
 Having Donald Trump as president risks not just increasing the institutionalized racism, misogyny, xenophobia, homophobia but it adds to that list everyone who is not a Donald Trump loyalist.
-I am not usually be in one of the groups listed in any list of -isms and -phobias.
+I am not usually in one of the groups listed in any list of -isms and -phobias.
 But now, because of Trump's election I have a feeling that if my life is inconvenient to Donald Trump he will take it from me without any consequences for him.
 Of course he won't do this personally, but things in this country can